From This Moment On (Shania Twain song)

 "From This Moment On" is a song by Canadian singer Shania Twain.
 It was released as the fourth single from her third studio album, Come On Over (1997).
 The song was written by Twain, with additional production and songwriting by Robert John "Mutt" Lange.
 Twain has performed "From This Moment On" on every one of her tours.
-Both a duet with backup singer Bryan White as well as a solo version were released.
+Both a duet with country singer Bryan White as well as a solo version were released.

 "From This Moment On" is a country pop track that received generally favourable reviews from music critics, who deemed the song as one of the highlights on the album.
 The song achieved commercial success, reaching number two in Australia, number seven in New Zealand, number four in Canada and the United States, and number nine in the United Kingdom.
-The song also charted in France, Netherlands, and Sweden, as well on several US Billboard charts.
+The song also charted in France, the Netherlands, and Sweden, as well as on several US Billboard charts.

 An accompanying music video, directed by Paul Boyd, depicts Twain walking down a hallway alone in a dress, and then toward the end of the video, she appears with a symphony orchestra to perform the remainder of the song.